Vega (rocket): Variants

 There was a concept study for a new medium-size launcher based on Vega and Ariane 5 elements.
 This launcher would use an Ariane 5 P230 first stage, a Vega P80 second stage and an Ariane 5 third stage using either storable or cryogenic fuel.

-The future upgraded Vega (LYRA program) has exceeded the feasibility study and is planned to replace the current third and fourth stages with a single low cost LOX/Liquid methane stage with a new guidance system.
-The purpose of the program is to upgrade the performance by about 30% without significant price increase.
+The future upgraded Vega (LYRA program) has exceeded the feasibility study and was planned to replace the current third and fourth stages with a single low cost LOX/Liquid methane stage with a new guidance system.
+The purpose of the program was to upgrade the performance by about 30% without significant price increase.

 On 14 February 2012, one day after the successful first launch of Vega, the German Aerospace Center (DLR) moved to be included in the program.
 Johann-Dietrich Wörner, at that time head of DLR, said Germany wanted to join the project.
 Germany would provide a replacement for the RD-843 engine on the AVUM fourth stage, currently made in Ukraine.
 The Vega launcher manager stated that it will not fly in the near future because it takes some time to develop, but he confirmed it will be on agenda in the next meeting of ministers in late 2012.
 That way, all components of the rocket would be built inside the European Union (EU), excluding the Swiss made ones.

 The revised Vega-C first stage, renamed P120C (Common), has been selected as booster for the first stage of the next generation Ariane 6 rocket at European Space Agency (ESA) Council meeting at Ministerial level in December 2014.

-Avio is also considering a "Vega Light" that would omit the first stage of either the Vega-C or Vega-E and would be targeted at replenishing satellite constellations.
+Avio was also considering a "Vega Light" that would omit the first stage of either the Vega-C or Vega-E and would be targeted at replenishing satellite constellations.
 The vehicle would be capable of launching between 250–300 kg or 400–500 kg depending on whether it was derived from a Vega-C or Vega-E, respectively.